-This document specifically describes the different visualization tools useful for timedependent gridded climate model or satellite data available with Avizo Green.
+This document specifically describes the different visualization tools useful for time-dependent gridded climate model or satellite data available within the Avizo Climate Profile (formerly XGreen extension).

 You can also find a short version of this tutorial in the Avizo help section.